-Get your grill going and make this incredibly moist and perfectly marinated Tequila Lime Chicken recipe filled with citrus, herbal, and spiced tequila flavor then grilled to perfection!
-Your chicken has never tasted soo good!
-If you love this grilled chicken marinade, definitely try my Dry Rub, Grilled Spatchcock Chicken, BBQ Grilled Ribs, Carne Asada, and my Marinated Skirt Steak recipe!
+Get your grill going and make this incredibly moist and perfectly marinated Tequila Lime Chicken recipe filled with citrus, herbal and spiced tequila flavor then grill to perfection!

 Margarita chicken, flavored with tequila, lime, and orange juice, transforms chicken into flavorful and juicy bites of chicken you can enjoy as a main dish or use to add to salads, tacos, and dishes that need sliced cooked chicken.

 I love this tasty chicken dish year round but it’s a favorite in our house especially during the summer when it’s the weather is perfect for grilling.

 If you love the citrus flavors of margaritas, you might also enjoy these pineapple mocktail margaritas or this strawberry margarita pie.

 Why You Will Love This Recipe

 - Great flavor and perfectly juicy chicken!
 The combination of ingredients really transforms chicken breast into something that’s a far cry from dry, rubbery chicken.

 - So many ways to use it!
 Slice it or shred it to use in so many different recipes.
 From quesadillas and tacos to grain bowls and salads.

 - Simple ingredients.
 You don’t need much to create a tasty chicken recipe everyone will love.